The ideal well water pressure for a home falls between 40 and 60 psi.

 Get a bigger well submersible pump.

 Okay, this is a last resort if all else fails.
 Replacing the smaller well pump with a larger well pump simply means more flow rate (gallons per minute) and an increase in pressure.
-Submersible pumps are actually quite expensive, and you may need to contact your local well contractor for this.

 Keep in Mind: Water Flow Rate and Water Pressure